electricdinosaurs/accessibility-for-marketers/README.md

 A final note: accessibility shouldn't be an afterthought.
 You'll make it easier for yourself and your users if you think about it early on: when you're picking your fonts and color palette, when you're creating elements in HTML, and when you're structuring the flow of your website.

 Want to put your new knowledge into practice?
-Start out by turning a critical eye on your [portfolio task](https://github.com/uclaacm/learning-lab-crash-course-su20/blob/master/task-1-portfolio/README.md) from earlier in this course, as well as any other websites you may have made.
-Use the tools below to help you make your website beautiful *and* accessible for all users!
+Start out by turning a critical eye on your previous work, from social media posts (even personal posts!) to flyers to websites.
+Check out the tools below to help you make your content beautiful *and* accessible for all users!

-Or, check out the [anti-accessibility example website](https://electricdinosaurs.github.io/accessibility-demo/) attached to this repository that breaks all of the rules we mentioned.
-Try forking the project or playing around in the browser inspector mode to see how you can make it less awful.
+As an exercise, you can also audit this [anti-accessibility example website](https://electricdinosaurs.github.io/accessibility-demo/) which flagrantly breaks all of the guidelines we covered.
+If you were hired by "Music Box" to perform an overhaul of their site, how could you use your new knowledge to make it a better experience for all users?

 ## Accessibility Checkers